Birding Trail of Northeast Iceland

 Depending on the plan of the rest of your journey, options might be spending one more night in Húsavík or flying back to Reykjavík in the late afternoon.

-Availability: Fixed departures on May 31 and June 07.
+Availability: fixed departures on May 23 and June 06.
 On request, private tours available from early May to mid July.

-Departure point: Húsavík.
-Pick up available in Akureyri or at other locations, upon request.
+Departure point: Travel North office or any other location in Húsavík.
+Pick up available in Húsavík Airport, in Akureyri or at other locations, upon request.

 Tour duration: 5 days.